ReachableCEO/LLMPrompts/ChatGPT/JoplinDSR/inputs/JoplinDSR.md

 # Specific instructions for this shell script

-Write a bash script using functions that:
+Write a bash shell script using shell functions that:

 Has a skeleton function called get_joplin_apikey that I will add my own secrets management code to.
 The function should export the variable JOPLIN_TOKEN.